Public Sector Equality Duty Statement

 - Schools cannot delegate responsibility to any other agency for carrying out this duty.

-Maple Tree Lower School will publish information annually to demonstrate how we are complying with the duty, in the form of a review of the Equality Objectives.
+Maple Tree Primary School will publish information annually to demonstrate how we are complying with the duty, in the form of a review of the Equality Objectives.

 Equality Objectives 2017-2018